miranhpark/bobaflix/README.md

         - 121 Albright Way, Los Gatos, CA 95032
         - 888 Broadway, New York, NY 10003
         - 5808 Sunset Blvd, Los Angeles, CA 90028
-- Using the menu tabs at the top of each column, you should be able to sort by both rating and distance
+- Using the column headers, you should be able to sort by both rating and distance
+  - Hover near the column name and click on the arrow that appears to reverse the sort
+  - Or, alternatively, click on the kebab menu on the right of the column name for more  options
 - Use the page navigation at the bottom to load more results (up to 50)

 ## Usage 🖥️